supritism/UnitTesting/README.md

 # UnitTesting
-This reposiroty containes my notes on Unit testing with Junit, Mockito and PowerMock.
+This repository contains my notes on Unit testing with Junit, Mockito and PowerMock.

 **Difference between mockito-core vs mockito-inline :**
 > mockito-core allows us to create mock objects.
 Since static methods belong to the class, there is no way to mock static methods using mockito-core.